 Lay out your 2 yards of burlap and center the Christmas Tree base on it.
 Put the pool noodle around the base.
 I wrapped a piece of duct tape around each tree stand leg and attached it to the noodle so it wouldn’t move around.

 Now you want to fill in the center of the noodle with some fluff so it will look like a root ball.
-My plan was to use crumpled newspaper, but hubby burned them all the day before.
-So I went with an old sheet.
+My plan was to use crumpled newspaper, but hubby burned them all the day before. (sigh) So I went with an old sheet.
+You can also use stuffing or anything else you have laying around that will make filler.

 Totally optional, but I made a bow to place on my burlap tree skirt.
 I hot glued a poinsettia to the center, and then hot glued the whole thing onto the burlap.